vmware-archive/push-android-samples/README.md

 Press the `Register` button in the sample application action bar to ask the Push SDK to register the device.
-If the device is not already registered, then you should see a lot of output scroll by as the library registers with both GCM and the Pivotal Mobile Services Suite.
+If the device is not already registered, then you should see a lot of output scroll by as the library registers with both GCM and Pivotal CF Mobile Services.
 If the device is already registered then the output should be shorter.

 Press the `Unregister` button in the sample application action bar to ask the Push SDK to unregister the device.
-This unregister option will unregister with GCM and with the Pivotal Mobile Services Suite.
+This unregister option will unregister with GCM and with Pivotal CF Mobile Services.

 You can clear all or parts of the saved registration data with the `Clear Registration` action bar option.
 Clearing part or all of the registration data will cause a partial or complete re-registration the next time you press the `Register` button.
 Unlike the `Unregister` button, the `Clear Registration` button simply causes the Push Client SDK to "forget" that it is registered.
-Both GCM and Pivotal Mobile Services Suite will still think that the device is registered.
+Both GCM and Pivotal CF Mobile Services will still think that the device is registered.

 You can change the registration preferences at run-time by selecting the `Edit Preferences` action bar item.
 Selecting